Butcher Block Hickory Wood Stats

 Shellbark Hickory (Carya laciniosa)

-Another shaggy gray-bark species, the Shellbark hickory requires large areas of well-drained soil.
+Another shaggy gray-bark species to consider for your hickory butcher block countertops, the Shellbark hickory requires large areas of well-drained soil.
 It can grow up the 75 to 100 feet in height and can extend to 50 to 75 feet wide.
 It's found primarily in the Midwest and along the Mississippi River.

 • Location: Midwest, along the Mississippi River